 Pancreatitis is a serious disorder that develops when the pancreas becomes inflamed.
 The pancreas is a long, flat gland that is situated behind the stomach in the upper abdomen.
-It plays a significant role in producing enzymes that helps with digestion and hormone insulin that regulate the way your body process glucose.
+It plays a significant role in producing enzymes that help with digestion and the hormone insulin that regulates the way your body processes glucose.

 When the pancreas is inflamed, it cannot perform its normal functions and it becomes difficult for the system to break down fat and effectively absorb nutrients.
-Pancreatitis can develop as acute that last for a few days or chronic that occurs over many years.
-The common cause of chronic pancreatitis is excessive alcohol abuse, while acute pancreatitis is triggered due to gallstones or blocked bile duct.
+Pancreatitis can develop as acute lasts for a few days or chronic and occurs over many years.
+The common cause of chronic pancreatitis is excessive alcohol abuse, while acute pancreatitis is triggered due to gallstones or blocked bile ducts.

 Also Read: Pancreatitis: Causes, Symptoms And Treatment

-In patient suffering from chronic pancreatitis, flare-ups relapse over a time and certain foods may cause abdominal cramps and worsen the condition.
-A pancreatitis diet takes all this into consideration, limiting certain foods and promotes healthier food choices that are nutrient dense which help to manage symptoms, avert attacks and also maintain good health status.
+In patients suffering from chronic pancreatitis, flare-ups relapse over time, and certain foods may cause abdominal cramps and worsen the condition.
+A pancreatitis diet considers all this, limiting certain foods and promoting healthier food choices that are nutrient-dense which help to manage symptoms, avert attacks, and also maintain good health status.

 Strengthen Your Overall Health And Immunity, With Our Board-Spectrum Of Vitamin Supplements!